RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Experiments

-For the 2-D synthetic datasets, we visualize clustering results.
-For real datasets, two measures are calculated based on the ground truth of the datasets.
-One is the normalized mutual information (NMI)\cite{Strehl2002Cluster}.
-The other one is the $F$ value, $F = \frac{2\times PB\times RB}{PB\times RB}$, where $PB$ and $RB$ refer to precision b-cubed and recall b-cubed \cite{han2011data}, respectively.
-We use this measure because $PB$ and $RB$ have been shown superior than other indexes \cite{Amig2009A}.
-Given the dataset $V=\{v_1,v_2,\dots,v_n \}$, the actual class labels $\{l_1, l_2, \dots, l_n\}$, and cluster labels $\{c_1, c_2, \dots, c_n\}$, we define
+For the two-dimensional synthetic datasets, due to the lack of ground truth labels, we compare clustering results visually.
+For real-world datasets, two metrics are calculated based on the ground truth of the datasets.
+One is the normalized mutual information (NMI) \cite{Strehl2002Cluster}, which is one of the most widely used measures of clustering quality.
+Given a dataset $V$ of size $n$, suppose there are $C$ clusters and $C_t$ actual classes.
+Let $n_i$, $n^{(j)}$ and $n_i^{(j)}$ denote the number of objects in cluster $i$, actual class $j$, and both cluster $i$ and actual class $j$, respectively.
+Then, NMI can be computed by